Animal welfare inspections, powers inspectors have, enforcement notices and penalties for places that kill animals.

 - bring to the inspection anyone they think is necessary

-- examine all land, buildings, containers or vehicles on your premises - they can’t come into your home unless they have a warrant
+- examine all land, buildings, containers or vehicles on your premises - they cannot come into your home unless they have a warrant

 - ask you questions